VidMob/azure-sdk-for-media-services-java-samples/azure-media-azuread-authentication/README.md

     This command will produce an output similar to the following: `Q+NyzfAQ3a/C+UGLO/MC9QnuZsI=`

-1. Export the X.509 certificate in base64 format
+1. Export the X.509 certificate in base64 format.

     To get the certificate in base64 format, run the following command in `bash`.